NFL power rankings: Where 49ers sit after feckless loss to Rams

 The playoff picture just isn't changing much, and outside of seeding, we pretty much know who's going to be there in January.

-Speaking of a team that won't be, here is where the 49ers sit after a 12-6 loss to the Los Angeles Rams on "Thursday Night Football" and heading into "Monday Night Football."
+Speaking of a team that won't be, here is where the 49ers sit after a 12-6 loss to the Los Angeles Rams on "Thursday Night Football" and heading into Week 16.

 32. New York Giants (Last week: 32)